spawner/datasets/README.md

 Spawner curated list of datasets across various industries.

 Please pay attention to the license of each dataset.
-Most datasets are completely free use, some require attribution of authors.
-You can find the individual license in each subdirectory.
+Most datasets are completely free use, if license is missing you can assume free use.
+Some will require attribution of authors.
+You can find the individual licenses in each subdirectory.

 ## Getting Started